Taliban sweep across Afghanistan's south; take 4 more cities | Law-Order

 - Afghanistan

-The insurgents have taken half of the country's 34 provincial capitals in recent days, including its second- and third-largest cities, Herat and Kandahar.
-The Taliban now control more than two-thirds of the country just weeks before the US plans to withdraw its last troops.
+In just the last 24 hours, the country's second- and third-largest cities — Herat in the west and Kandahar in the south — have fallen to the insurgents as has the capital of the southern Helmand province, where American, British and NATO forces fought some of the bloodiest battles of the conflict.
+The blitz through the Taliban's southern heartland means the insurgents now hold half of Afghanistan's 34 provincial capitals and control more than two-thirds of the country — weeks before the US plans to withdraw its last troops.
+The Western-backed government in the capital, Kabul, still holds a smattering of provinces in the center and east, as well as the northern city of Mazar-i-Sharif.

-While the capital of Kabul isn't directly under threat yet, the losses and advances elsewhere further tighten the grip of a resurgent Taliban.
-The latest US military intelligence assessment suggests Kabul could come under insurgent pressure within 30 days and that, if current trends hold, the Taliban could gain full control of the country within a few months.
+While Kabul isn't directly under threat yet, the resurgent Taliban were battling government forces in Logar province, some 80 kilometers (50 miles) from the capital.
+The US military has estimated that Kabul could come under insurgent pressure within 30 days and that the Taliban could overrun the rest of the country within a few months.
+They have already taken over much of the north and west of the country.

+In the south, the insurgents swept through the three provincial capitals on Friday.

 Atta Jan Haqbayan, the provincial council chief in Zabul province, said the local capital of Qalat fell and that officials were in a nearby army camp preparing to leave.
-Bismillah Jan Mohammad and Qudratullah Rahimi, lawmakers from Afghanistan's southern Uruzgan province, said local officials surrendered Tirin Kot to the Taliban.
-Mohammad said the governor was heading to the airport to depart for Kabul.
+Bismillah Jan Mohammad and Qudratullah Rahimi, lawmakers from Uruzgan province, said local officials surrendered Tirin Kot.
+Taliban fighters paraded through a main square there, driving a Humvee and a pickup seized from Afghan security forces.

 In the country's west, meanwhile, Fazil Haq Ehsan, head of the provincial council in Ghor province, said its capital, Feroz Koh, also fell to the insurgents.
 With security rapidly deteriorating, the United States planned to send in 3,000 troops to help evacuate some personnel from the US Embassy in Kabul.
 Separately, Britain said about 600 troops would be deployed on a short-term basis to support British nationals leaving the country, and Canada is sending special forces to help evacuate its embassy.

+Danish broadcaster TV2, meanwhile, quoted Foreign Minister Jeppe Kofod as saying that the country's embassy in Kabul is closing temporarily and staff are being evacuated.
+Germany is reducing its embassy staff in Kabul to “the operationally necessary, absolute minimum,” Foreign Minister Heiko Maas told reporters Friday, as he urged all German citizens to leave the country immediately.

-Thousands of Afghans have fled their homes amid fears the Taliban would again impose a brutal, repressive government, all but eliminating women's rights and conducting public executions.
+Thousands of Afghans have fled their homes amid fears the Taliban will return the country to the sort of brutal, repressive rule it imposed when it was last in power at the turn of the millennium.
+At that time, the group all but eliminated women's rights and conducted public executions as it imposed an unsparing version of Islamic law.
+An early sign of such tactics came in Herat, where insurgents paraded two alleged looters through the streets on Friday with black makeup smeared on their faces.

-Peace talks in Qatar remain stalled, though diplomats are still meeting, as the US, European and Asian nations warned that any government established by force would be rejected.
+There are also concerns that the fighting could plunge the country into civil war, which is what happened after the Soviets withdrew in 1989.
+Peace talks in Qatar between the Taliban and the government remain stalled, though diplomats are still meeting, as the US, European and Asian nations warned that battlefield gains would not lead to political recognition.

-The onslaught represents a stunning collapse of Afghan forces after the United States spent nearly two decades and USD 830 billion trying to establish a functioning state.
+The onslaught represents a stunning collapse of Afghan forces after the United States spent nearly two decades and $830 billion trying to establish a functioning state.
 US forces toppled the Taliban in the wake of the Sept.
-11 attacks, which al-Qaida planned and executed while being sheltered by the Taliban government.
-The Taliban fighters now advancing across the country ride on American-made Humvees and carry M-16s pilfered from Afghan forces.
+11, 2001, attacks, which al-Qaida planned and executed while being sheltered by the Taliban government.
+The fighters now advancing across the country ride on American-made Humvees and carry M-16s pilfered from Afghan forces.

 Bill Roggio, a senior fellow at the Foundation for Defense of Democracies, said the Afghan army has rotted from within due to corruption and mismanagement, leaving troops in the field poorly equipped and with little motivation to fight.
 The Taliban, meanwhile, have spent a decade taking control of large swaths of the countryside.
 That allowed them to rapidly seize key infrastructure and urban areas once President Joe Biden announced the timeline for the US withdrawal, saying he was determined to end America's longest war.

-“Whatever forces are left or remaining that are in the Kabul area and the provinces around them, they're going to be used for the defence of Kabul,” Roggio said.
+“Whatever forces are left or remaining that are in the Kabul area and the provinces around them, they're going to be used for the defense of Kabul,” Roggio said.
 “Unless something dramatically changes, and I don't see how that's possible, these provinces (that have fallen) will remain under Taliban control.''
 A day earlier, in Herat, Taliban fighters rushed past the Great Mosque in the historic city — a structure that dates to 500 BC and was once a spoil of Alexander the Great — and seized government buildings.
-Afghan lawmaker Semin Barekzai acknowledged the city's fall, saying that some officials there had escaped.

 Herat had been under militant attack for two weeks, with one wave blunted by the arrival of warlord Ismail Khan and his forces.
 But on Thursday afternoon, Taliban fighters broke through the city's defensive lines.

-The insurgents circulated photos and a video showing Khan in their captivity as well as video footage that appeared to show two Afghan military Black Hawk helicopters — provided by the US — that were captured in Herat.
-Later on Friday, they released photos showing two alleged looters being paraded through the streets with black makeup on their faces.
+The insurgents circulated photos and a video showing Khan in their captivity as well as video footage that appeared to show two Afghan military Black Hawk helicopters — provided by the U.S. — that were captured in Herat.

-In Kandahar, the birthplace of the Taliban, insurgents seized the governor's office and other buildings, witnesses said.
-The governor and other officials fled the onslaught, catching a flight to Kabul, the witnesses added.
-They refused to be named publicly as the defeat has yet to be acknowledged by the government, which has not commented on the latest advances.
+In Kandahar, insurgents seized the governor's office and other buildings, witnesses said, adding that the governor and other officials fled the onslaught.
+They spoke on condition of anonymity because the defeat has yet to be acknowledged by the government, which has not commented on the latest advances.

 The Taliban had earlier attacked a prison in Kandahar and freed inmates inside, officials said.

-On Thursday, Nasima Niazi, a lawmaker from Helmand, criticized airstrikes targeting the area, saying civilians likely had been wounded and killed.
-US Central Command has acknowledged carrying out several airstrikes in recent days, without providing details or commenting on the concerns over civilian casualties.
+On Thursday, Nasima Niazi, a lawmaker from Helmand, said civilians likely had been wounded and killed in airstrikes.
+US Central Command has acknowledged carrying out several strikes in recent days, without providing details or commenting on the concerns over civilian casualties.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)